GJWT/nodeOIDCMsg/README.md

-## How to add non required claims
+## How to add optional claims

-Non required claims can be added separately by creating a new basic id token and then calling the method ‘addNon Claims’.
+Optional claims can be added separately by creating a new basic id token and then calling the method ‘addNon Claims’.

 ```